+- 1. Engine oil dipstick

+- 2. Maximum level mark

+- 3. Minimum level mark

-- 5. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 6.
-Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
+[ECB00851]

+- 6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.